-From Company E's website

-Example of a Senior Entrepreneur: Using Local Specialty Products to Revitalize Local Economies

-In the region where the representative of Company F lives, the loquat is a specialty fruit.
+Company E's products This business was provided with operating capital for product procurement as well as funding for equipment needed for store renovation.
+Example of a Senior Entrepreneur: Using Local Specialty Products to Revitalize Local Economies In the region where the representative of Company F lives, the loquat is a specialty fruit.
 The representative, who had been a fulltime housewife, had a critical feeling regarding the abandonment of farms as a result of aged producers, and established the business that manufacture and sell processed goods using loquat fruit and leaves, such as soap and tea.
 The representative participated in a prefectural business plan contest at the time that the business was established, and won an award.